-There are two ways to recycle your electronics in Wheaton:
+There are two options for recycling your electronics in Wheaton through two different programs:

 1. Monthly Electronic Recycling Drop-off Events